tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

     training scratch ...

-Finally we start training model.
-At each epoch we are calling `train_step` function which runs till number of steps er epochs defined and after every epoch save model checkpoint for further inferencing and training
+Finally, we start training the model.
+At each epoch, we are calling `train_step` function which runs till number of steps per epochs defined and after every epoch save model checkpoint for further inferencing and training.

 {% highlight python linenos %}